-Another crucial milestone in the creation of Concordia Africa was the appointment of H.E.
-Olusegun Obasanjo, Former President of Nigeria, to its Leadership Council, in August 2018 (the full announcement can be found here).
+A crucial milestone in the creation of Concordia Africa was the appointment of H.E.
+Olusegun Obasanjo, Former President of Nigeria, to the Concordia Leadership Council in August 2018 (the full announcement can be found here).
 Serving as President of the Federal Republic of Nigeria from 1999 to 2007, and Chairperson of the African Union from July 2004 to January 2006, President Obasanjo provides unparalleled insight into the political landscape both in Nigeria and West Africa as a whole.
-As the first Nigerian leader to hand power over to a democratically-elected president, he has played a critical, historic role in shaping the country’s political dynamics.
-His steadfast commitment to political activism is respected by leaders around the world, and provides tremendous value to the development of Concordia Africa’s convenings.
+As the first Nigerian leader to hand power over to a democratically-elected president, he has played a critical, historic role in shaping the country’s political dynamics, and his steadfast commitment to political activism provides tremendous value to the development of Concordia Africa.

-Concordia is proud to have Union Maritime as the Founding Sponsor of Concordia Africa.
+Concordia is proud to name Union Maritime as the Founding Sponsor of Concordia Africa.
 A London-based owner and operator of chemical tankers focused on clean petroleum products in West Africa as well as internationally, a key focus area for Union Maritime is its educational maritime program with African seafaring nations, such as Nigeria.
 With Africa yielding vast potential in terms of partnerships for social impact, the collaboration between Concordia and Union Maritime is engaging African stakeholders across a wide range of industries, particularly financial services, in order to identify investment strategies that generate positive impact.
-Leveraging the insight and expertise of Union Maritime, Concordia will look to host a series of partnership-building events in East Africa in 2019.
-While aligned with Concordia’s global thematic pipelines, these events will be shaped and driven by local stakeholders in order to build sustainable and scalable alliances among the government, private sector, and civil society.

 Founder-President, Wellbeing Foundation Africa